All Episodes

 No question about it.

-And you know, we can thank decades of attacks and funding problems against the CIA, the DIA, and other intelligence agencies spearheaded by liberals in Congress, and started during the Nixon era.
+And you know, we can thank decades of attacks and funding problems against the CIA, the DIA, and other intelligence agencies spearheaded by liberals in Congress and started during the Nixon era.

 This is the consequence of those efforts.

-All of these years later, the CIA has been and is to certain leftists enemy number one.
+All of these years later, the CIA has been and is, to certain leftists, enemy number one.

 The president, I hate to inform the drive-bys of this, but the president does not create the intelligence.

-And he makes overarching policy decisions based on the intelligence.
+He is provided the intelligence, and he makes overarching policy decisions based on the intelligence.

 Having said that, the fact is that the media have it all wrong today.

-Bush shouldn't be apologetic or even on defense about his aggressive positions against Iran acquiring nuclear weapons.
+Bush shouldn't be apologetic or even on defense about his aggressive positions against Iran, acquiring nuclear weapons.

 The fact is that Iran is still taking provocative steps to build a nuclear program.